networknt/light-doc/content/en/tutorial/rest/swagger/ms-chain/metrics.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-All services can be configed to enable metrics collection and report metrics info to Influxdb and subsequently viewed from Grafana dashboard.
+All services can be configured to enable metrics collection and report metrics info to Influxdb and subsequently viewed from Grafana dashboard.

 If InfluxDB is not available the report will be a noop.